Suresh Babu (screenwriter)

-S Suresh Babu (born 30 May 1967) is an Indian film screenwriter and artist who predominantly works in Malayalam cinema.
+S Suresh Babu is an Indian film screenwriter and artist who predominantly works in Malayalam cinema.

 He made his debut as a writer in the movie Dada Sahib in the year 2000, with Director Vinayan and actor Mammootty.
 Since then, he has worked on movies like Shikkar (2010), Thiruvambadi Thamban (2012), Nadan (2013), Jalam (2016) and Oruthee (2022).
 The movie Oruthee acted by Navya Nair marked her return to Malayalam cinema after 10 years and it was a commercial success.

 Career

-Suresh Babu, an accomplished alumnus of the renowned College of Fine Arts in Trivandrum, commenced his career as a columnist and writer with leading Malayalam newspapers and magazines.
+Suresh Babu, an alumnus of the College of Fine Arts in Trivandrum, commenced his career as a columnist and writer with leading Malayalam newspapers and magazines.
 His foray into Malayalam cinema dates back over three decades to the year 1990 when he made his debut as an art director in the film Vembanad, directed by Kaviyoor Sivaprasad and featuring the iconic Malayalam actress, Ms. Jayabharathi in the lead role.
 This experimental film without dialogues won Kerala State Film Award – Special Jury Award in 1990.
 This movie also boasts the involvement of renowned Indian film professionals; cinematography is done by Ashwini Kaul, editing by Renu Saluja and music by Louis Banks.

 Since then, Suresh has contributed significantly to the Malayalam film industry, scripting and screenwriting numerous commercial blockbusters alongside renowned directors and producers.
 Some of his notable works include Dada Sahib with Mammootty, Shikkar, Thandavam and Kanal, with Mohanlal, Nadan, Thiruvambadi Thamban, and Sir C.P with Jayaram, Film Star, The Reporter, Jalam, Oruthee and Live.

 In addition to his achievements in filmmaking, Suresh Babu has earned acclaim in the industry, receiving the Film Critics award for best writer for the film-related article.
 With a career spanning over three decades, Suresh ventures into the world of film production as well.

 As an Artist

 In addition to his career in the film industry, Suresh Babu has also gained recognition as an accomplished illustrator.
 He collaborated with prestigious Malayalam magazines, including Mangalam, Vanitha, and D.C.
 Books (Printed Magazines).

 Suresh Babu is a curated painter in his own right, and his artworks have found their way into the boardrooms, lobbies, and drawing rooms of various corporate companies and heritage hotels across Kerala.
 One of his most acclaimed projects consisted of a series of 100 paintings depicting the history of the Travancore Kingdom, which are displayed at the Travancore Hotel in Cochin.

-As a specialist in caricature art, Suresh Babu's most renowned collection features 75 caricatures of the living legend of Indian cinema, the superstar of the Malayalam industry, Mr Mohanlal.
-These caricatures are based on the unforgettable characters portrayed by Mohanlal during his illustrious four-decade career.
-In tribute to this iconic actor, Malayala Manorama launched an online mobile app named "VESl" (which stands for "Roles & Looks of Life"), showcasing his most celebrated characters, filmography, Suresh Babu's caricatures of his cinematic roles.
+As a specialist in caricature art, Babu's most renowned collection features 75 caricatures of the renowned Mohanlal.
+His caricatures are based on the defining characters portrayed by Mohanlal during his four-decade career.